“Paul, an apostle (not from men nor through man, but through Jesus Christ and God the Father who raised Him from the

 “Man” is in the singular and refers to an individual man.
 Neither Barnabas nor Ananias (Acts 9:17) or any other single individual conferred the gift of apostleship on Paul.
 When Ananias’ laid his hands on Paul, this recognized a fact already true.
 Paul’s apostleship was absolutely independent of man.

 but through Jesus Christ and God the Father

 Paul’s apostleship came through the authority of “Jesus Christ and God the Father.”
-Paul’s apostleship did not come from men but from God.
+Paul’s apostleship did not come from men but God.
 Paul did not receive his apostleship by some common occasion.
 He received it supernaturally.
 The Father and the Son both bestowed on Paul their certificate for his apostleship.

 “Father” is a term of relationship.
 “God the Father” is a unique expression in the New Testament (1 Peter 1:2; 2 Peter 1:17; Jude 1).
 We never read “God the Son” in the New Testament.
 The New Testament does use the term “Son” for the deity of Jesus Christ (Matthew 28:19,20).

 Paul’s relationship with the Father was one of grace.
 Paul was a foremost exponent of legalism before he came to Christ.
 He murdered Christians in the name of legalism.

 “For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me” (1 Corinthians 15:9-10).

 “Paul, an apostle of Jesus Christ, by the commandment of God our Savior and the Lord Jesus Christ, our hope…” (1 Timothy 1:1).